K-Irungu/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

 - Add a new toy when the toy form is submitted
+  ERROR: NameError (uninitialized constant ToysController::Toys)

 - How I debugged:
+  SOLUTION: I corrected the spelling of Toy from Toys to Toy in Toys#create action.

 - Update the number of likes for a toy
+  ERROR: VM88:1 Uncaught (in promise) SyntaxError: Unexpected end of JSON input

 - How I debugged:
+  SOLUTION: Looked through toys_controller.rb to make sure the correct type of data was being returned.
+No json data was being returned.
+I added the following line of code to return json data: (render json: toy)

 - Donate a toy to Goodwill (and delete it from our database)
+  ERROR: DELETE http://localhost:4000/toys/1 404 (Not Found)

  - How I debugged:
+  I checked the routes to ensure that the destroy route was present.
+It was not.
+I then included the :destroy route